Impossible Views of the World by Lucy Ives, Review: Spiky narrator

 But the appearance of a mysterious map, depicting a 19th-century utopian settlement, sends Stella – a dogged expert in American graphics and fluidomanie (don’t ask) – on an all-consuming research mission.
 As she teases out the links between a haunting poem, several unusual novels, a counterfeiting scheme, and one of the museum’s colorful early benefactors, she discovers the unbearable secret that Paul’s been keeping, and charts a course out of the chaos of her own life.

-Pulsing with neurotic humor and dagger-sharp prose, Impossible Views of the World is a dazzling debut novel about how to make it through your early thirties with your brain and heart intact.
+Pulsing with neurotic humour and dagger-sharp prose, Impossible Views of the World is a dazzling debut novel about how to make it through your early thirties with your brain and heart intact.

 (Penguin Press, 1 August 2017)